Adebureaux/netwhat/README.md

 ### 11. What is the OSI model?

 The Open System Interconnection (OSI).
 It has been developed by ISO - 'International Organization of Standardization'.
 It is a 7 layer architecture with each layer having specific functionality to perform.
-All tese 7 layers work collaboratively to transmit the data fr4om one person to another across the globe.
+All tese 7 layers work collaboratively to transmit the data from one person to another across the globe.

  | Layer		| Kind	         |
  |----------------------|----------------|